-It costs up to $ 5.1 million per year if you want to rent a billboard that lights up Times Square, according to the Wall Street Journal
+According to the Wall Street Journal, it costs up to $ 5.1 million per year if you want to rent a billboard that lights up Times Square

 Today, New York’s Times Square is a gigantic commercial intersection, a brightly illuminated hub of the Broadway Theater District and one of the world’s busiest pedestrian intersections.
 It is a major center of the world’s entertainment industry, located in Midtown Manhattan at the junction of Broadway and Seventh Avenue, stretching from West 42nd to West 47th Streets.
 “Longacre Square” as it was once called, got renamed to Times Square in 1904, by a proclamation of Mayor George B. McClellan, Jr. at the urging of Adolph Ochs, the owner and publisher of the New York Times.